JustAnotherHeroRiding/notes/Memory Game modes.md

 - tooltips for buttons #DONE
 - Send components and helper functions to third file
 - show number checkbox to use numbers instead of images #DONE

+### Number Backgrounds
-- remove the background images and replace them with a big number
+- remove the background images and replace them with a big number #DONE
-- check if an image should be added in the logic
+- check if an image should be added in the logic #DONE
 #### Think about how we can replace the backgrounds and where

+## How can the sidebar be smaller?

 - show the timer on the  right or left #DONE
 - Stats can be on the other side #DONE
 - On mobile screens keep them on bottom #DONE

+# DONE!!!